BRiDGEIris/BRiDGEIrisPortal/docker/README.md

 ### Connect from Browser

-On Linux, BridgeIris portal is accessible at http://192.168.99.100/ On Windows, BridgeIris portal is accessible at http://localhost/ If on Mac or Windows, check IP of VM with
+On Linux, BridgeIris portal is accessible at http://192.168.99.100/  <br>
+On Windows, BridgeIris portal is accessible at http://localhost/ <br>
+If on Mac or Windows, check IP of VM with

 ```